Food irradiation is used in more than 50 countries to destroy bacteria and pests and to extend the shelf life of food.

 In both cases, organisms that are responsible for spoiling foods, such as insects, moulds and bacteria can be killed.

 Radiation is measured in kilograys (kGy).
 Technology allows for a precise dose to be measured.
-The doses permitted range from a maximum of 1 kilogray (kGy) for tropical fruits; persimmons, tomatoes and capsicums, and up to 30 kGy for herbs and spices.
+The doses permitted in the Australia New Zealand Food Standards Code (the Code) are a maximum of 1 kilogray (kGy) for a range of fruits and vegetables (for pest disinfection), and up to 30 kGy for herbs and spices (for bacterial decontamination).

 Is irradiated food radioactive?